 The only exception to this pattern is the “F” which is worth a score of 50.

-Disclaimer: Enrollment and regular attendance in any given course does not guarantee that you will receive the grade that you want or “feel” you deserve.
+Disclaimer: Enrollment and regular attendance in any given course does not guarantee you will receive the grade that you want or “feel” you deserve.
 However, hard work and dedication to your own education will ensure that you succeed in class at a level commensurate with your abilities.
-While it is my responsibility to clearly delineate the standards expected of all students enrolled in my courses, it is your responsibility, having been informed of those standards, to meet or exceed them through your own effort.
+It is my responsibility to clearly delineate the standards expected of all students enrolled in my courses; it is your responsibility, having been informed of those standards, to meet or exceed them through your own effort.